mcinglis/c-style/readme.md

 #### Be consistent in your variable names across functions

 Consistency helps your readers understand what's happening.
-Using different names for the same values in functions is suspicious, and forces them to check that nothing weird is happening.
+Using different names for the same values in functions is suspicious, and forces your readers to reason about unimportant things.

-Also, don't use argument names like `self` or `this` for object-oriented functions because it doesn't make sense.
-C doesn't have methods, so name the arguments what they are.
-I consider C's separation of data and functionality one of its best features.
-Haskell, at the forefront of language design, makes the same choice.
-Try to embrace and appreciate what C offers, rather than grafting other paradigms onto it.